Toluna-IP/tolunaintegratedpaneldocs/faq/externalsample/generalES.md

 ---

 ## We’ve recently changed to External Sample offering from Notification or Dashboard.
-Do we need to re-PUT all panelists to a new panel?
+Do we need to re-POST all panelists to a new panel?
 If so, can they be copied over on your end?

+All existing members can be used with the new integration.
+No need to copy them over.

 ---

 ## Can other integration option(s) can be operated in parallel with IP ES?
 Will the current Integration work?

-Yes.
-This is just another integration option.
-If you are a Dashboard partner and willing to integrate as an ES partner, it is possible, and both the integrations will work seamlessly.
+Technically speaking, Dashboard can be operated in parallel.
+However, Toluna finds it much more efficient to work on and improve a single integration type.
+Once a partner moves into production, they will need to decide which integration to proceed with.

 ---